BraceYourselfGames/UE-BYGYouTrackFiller/README.md

 Customizing other behavior is supported by subclassing `UBYGYouTrackFiller` and changing the Plugin settings to use this new class as the default.

-## Versions
+## Compatability

-Tested with Unreal 5.0 and 4.25.
+Compiled with Unreal Engine versions 4.25, 4.27, and 5.0.
+Tested with Unreal Engine versions 4.25, and 5.0.

+Tested on Windows 10, not tested on Linux or Mac.
+Uses `FPlatformMisc::OsExecute(TEXT("open"), *URL, TEXT(""))` to open a browser to view YouTrack and local files.

 ## Useful functions for attaching info